Robert-Wojcik/QuizGameTXT/README.md

 # QuizGameTXT
-In file.txt is in an example
+In file.txt it's an example